 - Click the placeholder/picture profile on the card.
 Alternatively, you can right-click the card, click the Assign Card option

 - In the Card Assignment window, the current owners’ names, if assigned, appear at the top of the owner list.
-Click to unselect the current owner and select new team member from the list.
+Click to unselect the current owner and select a new team member from the list.

 - Click Submit after you have selected the owners.